 I’m gonna jump up on the rig, hands are shoulder-width, and then I’m gonna pull into that active hang.
 Even when I start my swing, or my tuck and hollow out, I’m never gonna drop out of that.
 You’ll notice, as I bring my knees up high, I contract into hollow, and I drive my heels back and down very quickly as I’m hanging actively.

 There’s a lot going on.
 It takes a lot of practice.
 Pick one thing to work on, and then you’ll continually add to it.
 After we get into that good cadence where we can really have tension and active hang, we can start to learn to tuck, or we can go for that straight leg.
 It’s a little bit harder, requires a lot more flexibility, and hip flexor and quad strength.

 Another one of my favorite drills, to work both the hollow body and the active hang, is grabbing a low bar.
-You’re gonna grab a low bar where you can touch on the bottom of the floor with your bottom, and then you want to pull actively so you don’t have your bottom hang on the ground.
+You’re gonna grab a low bar where you can touch on the bottom of the floor with your bottom.
+Then you want to pull actively so you don’t have your bottom hang on the ground.
 Then, you’re gonna pull down on the bar, and contract into a really tight hollow.
 Really tight tuck.

 What we’re doing is, we’re working on lat strength, and we’re also working on getting our feet back and down in a smaller skip.
-There is a lot that goes with toes to bar.
-Work lat strength, hip flexors, and core.
-Be patient in the process, and hope these tips help.
+There is a lot that goes with kipping toes to bar.
+Work activating the lats, hip flexors, and core.
+Be patient in the process, and I hope these tips help.